-A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no courses "Incomplete," and no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses, and in courses taken to meet Specialization 66 or Minor requirements;

-- 2. Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 3.
-Successfully completed all assigned field experience.
+- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses and in courses taken to meet Specialization or Minor requirements; - 2.
+Successfully completed all assigned field experience. - 3.
+Successfully create and present the Burman University Education Digital Portfolio. - 4.
+Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council.

 The Teacher Preparation Council will take action to approve or deny the application.
+Approval must be achieved prior to the first day of class in the professional term in which the candidate wishes to enroll in Practicum I.